zeromq/czmq/README.md

     CZMQ_EXPORT zhashx_t *
         zhashx_dup_v2 (zhashx_t *self);

-    //  DEPRECATED as clumsy -- use set_destructor instead
+    //  *** Deprecated method, slated for removal: avoid using it ***
-    //  Set hash for automatic value destruction
+    //  Set hash for automatic value destruction.
+This method is deprecated
+    //  and you should use set_destructor instead.
     CZMQ_EXPORT void
         zhashx_autofree (zhashx_t *self);

-    //  DEPRECATED as clumsy -- use zhashx_first/_next instead
+    //  *** Deprecated method, slated for removal: avoid using it ***
     //  Apply function to each item in the hash table.
 Items are iterated in no
     //  defined order.
 Stops if callback function returns non-zero and returns
     //  final return code from callback function (zero = success).
-    //  Callback function for zhashx_foreach method
+This method
+    //  is deprecated and you should use zhashx_first/_next instead.
     CZMQ_EXPORT int
         zhashx_foreach (zhashx_t *self, zhashx_foreach_fn callback, void *argument);